JustFixNYC/tenants/README.md

 3. Go to `http://localhost:3000` to see your development version!
 Grunt will watch for any changes you make to the code and automatically restart the server for live development.

+#### More Questions

+Check out [MEAN.JS](http://meanjs.org/docs/0.3.x/) - will have more tutorials on the architecture setup and things for troubleshooting.

 ## License